 ASPHostCentral proudly presents the opportunity to everyone to embrace the latest technology from Microsoft.
 As our promise to always deliver the top-notch, cutting-edge technology to everyone, we always keep our system up-to-date with the newest and latest technology.

-as low as $4.99/month to host your first Reporting Service 2005.
+New Customer - You can start from as low as $4.99/month to host your first Reporting Service 2005.
 Please also note that you need to purchase the required addon necessary for Reporting Service 2005 setup

 Existing Customer - For all existing customers, you need to purchase the required addon necessary for Reporting Service 2005 setup